juanantonio284/simple_bash/run_custom_shell_scripts.md

 ### The `which` command

-Note that bash will check these directories in the order they appear in the PATH variable.
-This order is important because it may make a difference if you have two commands of the same name in two directories in your PATH variable.
+Note that bash will check these directories in the order they appear in the `PATH` variable.
+This order is important because it may make a difference if you have two commands of the same name in two directories in your `PATH` variable.

-If you're having trouble finding a particular command, you can use the `which` command with the name of that command to see its path:
+If you're having trouble finding a particular command, `which` is a useful tool for debugging a broken or weird `PATH` variable:

 ```Bash